 By Elise Tran, staff writer

-I had the opportunity to travel to Vietnam, my parent’s homeland with rice fields and all, this summer.
+This summer I traveled to my parents’ homeland of Vietnam, rice fields and all.
 Despite being born and raised in California, I felt as if a part of me really belonged to Vietnam.
 With my scrappy bargaining skills and a sweet spot for adventure, it was truly an experience I would never forget.
-I even got to improve my suffering “Vietglish”, a sign of a Vietnamese-American struggling to fully speak Vietnamese.
+I even got to improve my suffering “Vietglish,” as I struggled to speak Vietnamese.

-On the way to our first destination, Tam Coc-Bich Dong in North Vietnam, my mom started to relay childhood stories from the area that my grandpa would describe to her and her siblings.
-This was the first time my mom has ever been to this specific destination because my grandparents were originally from the northern Vietnam; it was in 1954, when Vietnam started to separate, that they fled to the south.
+On the way to our first destination, Tam Coc-Bich Dong in North Vietnam, my mom told us childhood stories from the area that my grandpa would describe to her and her siblings.
+This was the first time my mom had ever been to this town because my grandparents were originally from northern Vietnam.
+Then in 1954, when Vietnam started to separate, they fled to the south.

-Tam Coc, mountains and caves along with a river in between, was marvelous as we did what typical tourists do: take a languorous rowing-boat ride rowed by a local.
-For a bit of fun, I got to wear a rice hat, thanks to our bus driver, whilst rowing to take in the true experience.
+To enjoy the mountains, caves, and rivers of Tam Coc we did what typical tourists do: take a languorous row-boat ride rowed by a local.
+For a bit of fun, I got to wear a rice hat (thanks to our bus driver) for a true rowing experience.
 Even though it was all fun and games, my stupidity got the best of me.
-When we stopped by an island area where the set of “Kong: Skull Island” was filmed, I walked ahead of the boat driver and stepped in the boat by myself thinking that it was tied down.
-Long story short, I started to flow away.
-Luckily I didn’t flow too far and ended up using a paddle, so the boat driver held onto it and was able to pull me to the dock.
+After stopping by an island area where the set of “Kong: Skull Island” was filmed, I walked ahead of the boat driver and stepped in the boat by myself thinking that it was tied down, but I started to float away.
+Luckily I didn’t drift too far and I grabbed a paddle and held it out to the boat driver so he could pull me to the dock.

-We then stopped by the luscious grass-covered mountains along with the terraced rice fields in Sa Pa, a town located in the northwest of Vietnam.
+We then stopped by the luscious, grass-covered mountains along with the terraced rice fields in Sa Pa, a town located in the northwest of Vietnam.
 It proved to be a sight I couldn’t see anywhere else.
 The fields were bright and lively, and my family and I walked down into the villages where the H’mong people stayed.
-The villagers in Vietnam were so drastic to the personality of people living in the states.
-The hospitality level is through the roof; even one lady, as my tour group and I were walking down a small path, offered us to come inside for some tea.
+The villagers in Vietnam were so drastically different to people living in the states.
+Their hospitality level is through the roof; even one lady, as my tour group and I were walking down a small path, offered us to come inside for some tea.
 Unfortunately, our tour group declined.

-One of our city stops, Cao Bằng, proved to be quite a sight and a bit of interesting cuisine.
-We went to the largest waterfall in the country, the Ban Gioc waterfall.
-Although that was incredible, my adventure and curiosity peaked when one of the restaurants offered a queen bee course.
-I’m talking about actual queen bees and honestly speaking, they were pretty tasty.
+One of our city stops, Cao Bằng, offered a bit of interesting cuisine, a course of queen bees.
+Actual queen bees.
+Honestly speaking, they were pretty tasty.
+We also went to the largest waterfall in the country, the Ban Gioc waterfall.
+Although that was incredible, the queen bees were a bigger adventure and piqued my curiosity more.

 Our second-to-last stop was, Can Tho, which is one of the largest cities along the Mekong River.
-We got to see the largest floating market on the Mekong and more impressively, I got my name on a grain of rice.
+We got to see the largest floating market on the Mekong and more impressively, a woman carved my name on a grain of rice.
 The city also had a night market and a delicious Che Thai, a Vietnamese dessert with various tropical fruits paired with coconut milk.
-We bought a few scarves and souvenirs using my wary bargaining skills as well.
+We bought a few scarves and souvenirs after I haggled down the price.

 My trip ended in Saigon where I had the opportunity to meet my distant relatives, who I didn’t even realize existed.
-Living about 8,500 miles away without any communication whatsoever really leaves me clueless about my relatives in Vietnam.
-I had to go through a couple rounds of explanations with both my mom and dad on how I was related to my family that I just met.
+Living about 8,500 miles away without any communication whatsoever had really left me clueless about my relatives in Vietnam.
+I had to go through a couple rounds of explanations with both my mom and dad on how I was related to my Saigon family that I had just met.

-While at Saigon, my family and I went to my mom’s childhood temple to visit the ashes of my great-grandparents and other family.
-I bought a bracelet at the temple and it holds such a sentimental value, because it’s something that connects my mom’s past and me to Vietnam.
+While in Saigon, my family and I went to my mom’s childhood temple to visit the ashes of my great-grandparents and other family members.
+I bought a bracelet at the temple and it holds such a sentimental value, because it’s something that connects me to my mom’s past in Vietnam.